-Throughout the program, artists will embark on a journey of discovery, collaboration and inspiration, surrounded by one of the most breathtaking landscapes in the world.
-By day, artists will travel along the Hardangerfjord in handmade boats, hike through coniferous forests, swim in natural springs, and wander through the cobblestone streets of Bergen.
-At night, artists gather for conversations, lessons, and workshops about creative practice and growth.
+Through this program, artists embarked on a journey of discovery, collaboration and inspiration, surrounded by one of the most breathtaking landscapes in the world.
+Artists traveled along the Hardangerfjord in handmade boats, hiked through coniferous forests, swam in natural springs, and wandered through the cobblestone streets of Bergen.
+At night, artists shared their thesis projects through interactive conversations, lessons, and workshops about creative practice and growth.

 Read more about our 2018 artists-in-residence teams below.